For content information:

 Subscribe?
 Good to know!

-For popular minors a draw takes place 3 to 4 weeks after the opening, if there are at that time more subscribers than available places.
 For the minors with places still available applies until the closing of the subscription period: Once a minor is full, it is closed!

 In addition, if the number of subscribers after four weeks is below the norm; this minor may possibly be withdrawn.
 So if you are interested, sign up immediately!